 Today’s verse was spoken by an angel to the shepherds in the field, announcing the birth of a Savior.
 He announces this good news as “great joy.”
 How could he not smile in delivering this message?
 This is a joy that will be for all the people, in fact for all the world.
 The carol, Joy To The World, captures clearly the reason for our joy; the story of our redemption.
 This carol, attributed to Isaac Watts in 1719, is exuberant and victorious, ending with Christ’s triumphal return.

-I love the Christmas story and all the music that celebrates His birth.
-But I especially like this one that celebrates the end of the story; Christ’s victory over sin and death.
+We sing this song as a Christmas carol but it was not written for that purpose as it is a song that celebrates the end of the story; Christ’s victory over sin and death.
 He is not only a Savior, but He is my personal Savior.
 Despite the turmoil of this world around me, there is hope for a brighter tomorrow because of what He has done!
 He gives me a deep joy, being confident of His plan.
 One day He will “rule the world with truth and grace.”

 Thank you Lord, for Your first coming, and for the one to come!